mvw123/EMF_Sensor/README.md

 CAD B (Rev 0.02) [WORK IN PROGRESS] March 2014
 -----------------------------
-Schematic and PCB to fix bug stopping the wien bridge oscillator working schematic abnd PCB updated to add an inline resistor for the voltage reference for the amplifier PCB needs updates from the schematic.
+Schematic and PCB updated to fix bug stopping the wien bridge oscillator working schematic and PCB updated to add an inline resistor for the voltage reference for one of the amplifiers This version was edited using the 7-7-2013 BZR 4022 -stable build for windows which upgrades the PCB to a new type and renames its file extension.
 BOM not available
-Circuits need updating and would benefit from splitting the two circuits into seperate designs

 The design requires external parts not shown on the circuit schematic. eg:- 9v battery